mohammedjavidh17/OnlineStorage/README.md

 The Security features are : 1.All data are Encrypted.
                             2.Only authorized users can access data from the server.
 This app will help to transfer of data from one machine to another efficiently.

+# WORKING
+we used scoket in python to send and recive data in bytes we designed a ## SYNTAX for our server
+Client can request the server using the syntax (Server can only understand ProperSyntax)

+# DataStorage
+data is stored in .txt in server but clint can get file in the desire formate